ysyk2021/ai-for-small-business-financial-analysis-techniques-and-strategies-for-more-informed-decisions/src/chapter-9-2.md

-# Developing Governance Frameworks to Ensure Responsible AI Use

 As small businesses increasingly adopt AI for financial analysis, it's vital to develop responsible governance frameworks to ensure the ethical and fair use of AI.
 Without proper governance, AI has the potential to perpetuate biases, infringe on privacy rights, and harm individuals and society as a whole.
 Therefore, small businesses must establish ethical principles and governance frameworks to guide the development and deployment of AI.